 When you buy a used car, it is easier to save up and pay cash.
 You can also review the Consumer Reports and choose a model that has been performing well.

-Another advantage is that your insurance rates will be lower on a used car as opposed to a new one.
+Another advantage is that depending on the model, your insurance rates may be lower on a used car as opposed to a new one.
 If you are in your early twenties and paying high insurance rates because of your age, this may be significant savings.

 04Disadvantages of a Used Car